tmoens/zfm-documentation/zf-usage-docs/docs/terms-and-conditions/terms-and-conditions.md

 Last updated June 07, 2023

-# AGREEMENT TO OUR LEGAL TERMS
+# DEFINITIONS

-We are Theo Schroder Webwork ("Company," "we," "us," "our"), a company registered in Canada at 7754 Wansford Drive, Delta, British Columbia V4C 7S9.
+"We", "Us", "Our": Theo Schroder Webwork, a sole proprietorship registered in Canada at 7754 Wansford Drive, Delta, British Columbia V4C 7S9.

-We operate the website zebrafishfacilitymanager.com and its subdomains (the "Site"), as well as any other related products and services that refer or link to these legal terms (the "Legal Terms") (collectively, the "Services").

 We provide websites to track zebrafish stocks, their lineage, genetic markers and physical facility locations for genetics research facilities working with zebrafish.
 You can contact us by phone at 778.706-7178, email at zebrafishfacilitymanager@gmail.com, or by mail to 7754 Wansford Drive, Delta, British Columbia V4C 7S9, Canada.

+“Benefits” or “Entitlements”: means those benefits described on or accessible from, and made available to You or Your Users through the Services purchased by You.
+Benefits may
+include (amongst other things) updates and upgrades, certain support, training and other services, web services and other software products.
+Benefits may vary for different levels or types of Subscription for multi-user.

+"Contributions": XXX Not sure if I should define this here or later.
+Your Contributions are the data You store and access using the Services.

+"End User": any individual accessing the Services, whether acting personally or on behalf of an entity.

+"Legal Terms": These legal terms.

+"Services": the Site any other related products and services that refer or link to these legal terms.
+The Services are intended for users who are at least 18 years old.
+Persons under the age of 18 are not permitted to use the Services.

+"Submissions":  XXX Not sure if I should define this heer or later.
+Any question, comment, suggestion, idea, feedback, or other information about the Services.

+"Subscription": XXX

+"Site": the website zebrafishfacilitymanager.com and the subdomain thereof provided to You as part of Your Benefits.

+"You", "Your": the company or other legal entity or organization on behalf of which a Subscription is acquired as well as any End Users You authorize to access the Site.

+# AGREEMENT TO OUR LEGAL TERMS

-These Legal Terms constitute a legally binding agreement made between you, whether personally or on behalf of an entity ("you", "your"), and Theo Schroder Webwork, concerning your access to and use of the Services.
+These Legal Terms constitute a legally binding agreement you and Theo Schroder Webwork, concerning you and your End Users' access to and use of the Services.
-You agree that by accessing the Services, you have read, understood, and agreed to be bound by all of these Legal Terms.
+You agree that by Your accessing the Services, you have read, understood, and agreed to be bound by all of these Legal Terms.
 IF YOU DO NOT AGREE WITH ALL OF THESE LEGAL TERMS, THEN YOU ARE EXPRESSLY PROHIBITED FROM USING THE SERVICES AND YOU MUST DISCONTINUE USE IMMEDIATELY.

-XX Need to define Your Research Entiry

 Supplemental terms and conditions or documents that may be posted on the Services from time to time are hereby expressly incorporated herein by reference.
 We reserve the right, in our sole discretion, to make changes or modifications to these Legal Terms at any time and for any reason.
 We will alert you about any changes by updating the "Last updated" date of these Legal Terms, and you waive any right to receive specific notice of each such change.
 It is your responsibility to periodically review these Legal Terms to stay informed of updates.
 You will be subject to, and will be deemed to have been made aware of and to have accepted, the changes in any revised Legal Terms by your continued use of the Services after the date such revised Legal Terms are posted.

-The Services are intended for users who are at least 18 years old.
-Persons under the age of 18 are not permitted to use or register for the Services.

 We recommend that you print a copy of these Legal Terms for your records.